Sam-Gledhill/ImagePasswordManager/README.md

 # Todo
 *  Add hashed+salted password to the image data so partial secrets can't be retrieved.
-*  Create GUI alternative to CLI.
-Use WxWidgets,QT5, or make a Tkinter/JS interface.
-*  Make the client arguments more fool-proof.
+*  Make the cli arguments more fool-proof.
 Add more checks.
-*  Implement storing passwords within images within images in the C++ version.